software-students-fall2022/specification-exercise-team-8/README.md

 ## User Requirements

+1. As an existing user I want to check the current amount of people in a study space

+2. As an existing user I want to be able to check which study spaces have accessories such as printers, charging spots, etc.

+3. As an existing user, I want to rate study spots, so other users can know where the best ones are

-1. As an existing user, I want to check the availability of a study space so I can study there
+4. As an existing user, I want to check the availability of a study space so I can study there

-2. As an existing user, I want to search for study spaces by my location so I can find spaces conveniently near me
+5. As an existing user, I want to search for study spaces by my location so I can find spaces conveniently near me

-3. As an existing user, I want to search for study spaces by category so I can find spaces more suited to my needs
+6. As an existing user, I want to search for study spaces by category so I can find spaces more suited to my needs

+7. As a new user, I want to create an account so that I can keep track of my study spaces

+8. As an existing user, I want to search for study spaces by name so that I can find specific spaces that I may enjoy

+9. As an existing user, I want to add new spaces to the app so that I can keep track of how busy they are

+10. As an existing user, I want to update a space’s availability so that other users can be well informed

 ## Activity Diagrams